 Further, a third party may claim that we or our contract manufacturers are using inventions covered by the third party's patent rights and may go to court to stop us from engaging in the alleged infringing activity, including making, using or selling our product candidates.
 These lawsuits are costly and could affect our results of operations and divert the attention of managerial and technical personnel.
 There is a risk that a court would decide that we or our contract manufacturers are infringing the third party's patents and would order us or our partners to stop the activities covered by the patents.
-In addition, there is a risk that a court will order us or our contract manufacturers against certain patent infringement claims and thus may be responsible for any of their costs associated with such claims and actions.
+In addition, there is a risk that a court will order us or our contract manufacturers to pay the other party's damages for having violated the other party's patents.
+We have indemnified our contract manufacturers against certain patent infringement claims and thus may be responsible for any of their costs associated with such claims and actions.
 The pharmaceutical, biotechnology and other life sciences industry has produced a proliferation of patents, and it is not always clear to industry participants, including us, which patents cover various types of products or methods of use.
 The coverage of patents is subject to interpretation by the courts and the interpretation is not always uniform.
 If we were sued for patent infringement, we would need to demonstrate that our products or methods of use either do not infringe the patent claims of the relevant patent or that the patent claims are invalid, and we may not be able to do this.
 Proving invalidity, in particular, is difficult since it requires clear and convincing evidence to overcome the presumption of validity enjoyed by issued patents.